 Artisans celebrate differences.
 They build customer loyalty by producing goods that are distinctive.
 Buyers seeking such products are happy to pay a premium.

-The circus of the current election cycle means that we're talking even less about the environment than we did in 2012.
-As a food writer concerned with issues of sustainability, what do you see as the most fundamental changes the next administration would need to commit to making in order to put more sustainably sourced food on Americans' plates?
+We're talking even less about the environment than we did in 2012.
+As a food writer concerned with issues of sustainability, what do you see as the most fundamental changes the current administration would need to commit to making in order to put more sustainably sourced food on Americans' plates?

 A simple move that would solve many of the social problems in agriculture is to somehow legitimize the status of the undocumented immigrants who now work in our fields and food processing facilities.
 The Senate has already passed such a law, but the House refuses to so much as debate the issue.
 I think that's called burying your head in the sand.